-Along with nausea, fatigue, and swollen feet, most women experience back pain at some points during pregnancy.
+Along with nausea, fatigue, and swollen feet, most people experience back pain at some point during pregnancy.
 Pregnancy-related back pain typically affects the lower back.

 According to one review that looked into the complaint, low-back pain affects more than two-thirds of women during pregnancy.